OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 * If this is a non-redundant edge (meaning that removing this edge would lead to a disconnected graph):

   * Add a new edge to the network.
-We are currently working on a script that will automatically find a suitable new edge.
+We provide a script that will automatically find a suitable new edge, more information can be found :ref:`here <fix_networks>`.

 Identifying Failed Edges
 ------------------------